Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-The 6 Best Laptops For College - Winter 2024 Reviews
+The 6 Best Laptops For College of 2024

 Best Laptops For College

-If you're going off to college, you'll need a laptop that can handle your school workload.
+When you're going off to college, you'll need a laptop that can handle your school workload.
 Depending on your program, the best laptop for students may be a simple Chromebook, an ultraportable Windows laptop or MacBook, or a powerful mobile workstation.
-Preferably, you want a portable, well-built device with enough battery life to get you through the day.
-As you'll be working a lot on the laptop, you should also look for a device with features contributing to a good user experience, like a sharp and bright display, a comfortable keyboard, and a responsive touchpad.
-It's also important to consider the port selection if you use multiple peripherals or external displays.
+Most of the time, you'll want a portable device with a long battery life, so it's easy to carry around, and you won't need to bring the charger with you.
+As you'll be using the laptop a lot, you should also prioritize a good user experience, like a sharp and bright display, a comfortable keyboard, and a responsive touchpad.
+It's also important to consider the port selection for peripherals or external displays.

-We've bought and tested over 105 laptops.
-Below, you'll find our recommendations for the best laptops for college you can buy.
+We've bought and tested over 145 laptops.
+Below, you'll find our recommendations for the best laptops for college that you can buy.
 You can also see our recommendations for the best student Chromebooks, the best lightweight laptops, and the best 15-16-inch laptops.
+If you're on a set budget, check out the best laptops under $1,000.

 1. Best Laptop For College